 The purpose of this course is to provide an understanding of some of the underlying causes of mental and emotional health concerns and equip you with the knowledge that will enable you to give valuable support to others.
 It is important to have an understanding of the Steps One to Four material before reading through these course notes.
 Click the picture of Southwold harbour for more details and here to go to the Understanding How to Help course notes.

 Who has written these courses?

-These are a few of the many testimonials from people who have attended the courses: "The course explained the reasons why I feel like I do."
+These are a few of the many testimonials from people who attended the residential courses: "The course explained the reasons why I feel like I do."
 "A great help in developing my understanding of myself and others."
 "An incredible valuable experience."
 "The best and most practical Christian course I've ever been on ... when we understand temperaments and can see God's vision and created purpose for them it transforms the way we think about ourselves in a real and practical way."